MicahSphelele/phonecodepicker/README.md

 Library Features
 --------
-What inspired me from re-wrtting this library was this feature
+What inspired me from re-wrtting this library was these features

 ### 1. Dialog Mode
 * You can pick how you want to view the list from countries by using two different modes `full_dialog` or `dialog`